Saturday, December 16, 2023

 “Go in for scribenery with the satiety of arthurs in S.P.Q.R. ish and inform to the old sniggering publicking press and its nation of sheepcopers about the whole plighty troth between them, malady of milady made melodi of malodi, she, the lalage of lyon-esses, and him, her knave arrant.
 To Wildrose La Gilligan from Croppy Crowhore.
 For all within crystal range.

 Crowhore could be a portmanteau allusion to Crowley and Horus.
 Joyce plays around a lot with the name Horus elsewhere in the Wake.
-Horus, of course, represents the reigning deity of the new aeon in Thelema.
+Horus, of chorus, represents the reigning deity of the new aeon in Thelema.
 Wildrose La Gilligan might represent Rose Crowley, AC’s first wife who was quite wild.
 Their marrriage lead to the reception of The Book of the Law.
 There was a “plighty troth between them” – they got married to rescue Rose from a planned marriage to someone else whom she didn’t love – her malady?
 Gilligan comes from an Irish name meaning lad or boy.
 La adds to 31 = Not or Nothing and corresponds with Nuit.
 Wildrose not a boy?
 La also = the feminine form of “the” in French; “the” is the last word in Finnegans Wake and etymologically means God.
 Croppy was a name for Irish rebels in the late 19th Century.
 Crowley, along with Nietzsche and Joyce strongly rebelled against the Roman Catholic Church.
 S.P.Q.R. stands for the “Senate and the People of Rome.”
 Crowhore could also indicate Crowley plus whore.
 Wildrose is described as the lalage of lyon-esses.
 Lalage was an old common name for courtesans = high class prostitutes.
 It’s also the name of the genus of triller birds – song birds, thus a connection with “milady made melodi.”
 And with enough imagination one can suggest the reception of The Book of the Law.
 Making a melody out of a malady connects with the alchemical transformation of gold out of lead or out of shit.
 Lyon-esses recalls the French city Lyon, also female lions.
 Lion has great symbolic importance in Thelema, it corresponds with Tiphareth.
 Crowley has been called a lion of light.
 The beginning of the quote could again refer to the yellow journalism that befell the Beast.
 La = 31 also = “How?” according to the Sepher Sephiroth

 I found an aside with Gilligan that Joyce couldn’t possibly have known, a fun coincidence.
 Most readers will remember the TV sitcom, Gilligan’s Island.
 The very last episode was called "Gilligan, the Goddess."
 It concerns the Chief of a neighboring island in search of a “White Goddess.”
 The characters think that this might get them off the island but the three women bow out after finding out this Goddess is meant to be sacrificed to a volcano.
 So the men put on dresses and pretend to be this White Goddess recalling the “becoming-woman” concept mentioned earlier.

 Moving on to page 234 we find another possible Crowley reference: he had his tristiest cabaleer on; and looked like bruddy Hal.
 Hal = Al? “bruddy” = either brother or bloody or both (blood brother) all of which could apply to A.C..
 Cabaleer = someone who practices Cabala.
 Hal adds to 36 = 6 x 6.
 36 also = “How?”
 A few lines down on the same page: “a haggiography in duotrigesumy, son soptimost of sire sixtusks.”
 A hagiography is the biography of a Saint.
-Crowley famously called his autiobiography, The Confessions of Aleister Crowley a hagiography or the “hag” for short.
+Crowley famously called his autobiography, The Confessions of Aleister Crowley a hagiography or the “hag” for short.
 Joyce could have seen that – the first volumes of the hag were published in the 1920s.
 Duotrigesumy breaks down as duo (2) + tri (3) + gesu (Italian for Jesus = key 6 Tiphareth ) + my (possessive pronoun).
 I could go on, and there’s more of a similar nature on the same page.
 I considered that this may be Joyce calling Crowley his brother, maybe?

 Sixtusks could refer to 6 + the tusks of an elephant, a large beast.
 Page 234 also alludes to Buddha, another key 6 correspondence; there’s a well-known parable about Buddha calming an angry elephant with loving kindness.
 Tusks also sounds like a homonym for “tasks” as in 6 tasks; especially when we look ahead to p.
 263 to find: “The tasks above are as the flasks below, saith the emerald canticle of Hermes [HCE] and all’s loth and pleasestir [ALP], we are told on excellent inkbottle authority, solarsystemised, seriol-cosmically, in a more and more almightily expanding universe under one, there is rhyme-less reason to believe, original sun.